Skip to main content

 Workflow with translation prompt

-1. Let’s also wire the variable input & language to workflow inputs.
+1. Let’s also wire the variables input and language to workflow inputs.

 You can get the complete workflow JSON here: